 When creating custom cache rules, you can create different behaviors for groups of pages to adjust cache lifetime to make sure search engines always receive fresh content.
 You may also have specific segments of your website where you want that behavior to be a bit different.
 Having this type of control on the pages you want SpeedWorkers to render is critical for your bottom line.
 Why waste server resources for pages that shouldn’t be rendered?

-Since we released SpeedWorkers last year, customers already see great results.
+Since we released SpeedWorkers last year, customers have already seen great results.
 Just how great?
 Well, it’s not uncommon for our customers to see 10-40x improvements in speed!

 We’ve seen even higher though — for example, pages that were taking 10+ seconds to render fully, after SpeedWorkers, served in 300-400ms (All of this is happening turn-key).